Dekalb County Criminal Attorney

 4. Only Trust Your Dekalb County Criminal Attorney

 As a small child, you were likely told that you could trust and talk to the police.
 While this is a generally accepted practice, it is not true when you are arrested.
 Do not trust anyone, while in custody, except for your attorney.

 Being placed under arrest is an intimidating and anxiety-inducing experience.
 However, you have rights, and it is essential that you know and understand them.
-Contact a Dekalb County criminal attorney from Andrew R. Lynch – Attorney at Law for more information.
+Contact a Dekalb County criminal attorney from The Lynch Law Group – Attorney at Law for more information.